What to know about SB 4, the Texas immigration law in the courts now

 "I think we're going to be very selective about the cases we pick up," said Culberson County Sheriff Oscar Carillo, whose jurisdiction is located along the west Texas border.
 "Our jail is at capacity as we speak today, and to start incarcerating undocumented people and charging them a misdemeanor crime is a discussion I'll have to have with my county attorney," he told the Texas Newsroom on Tuesday.

+Wednesday's appeals court hearing revealed the extent to which details of the law's enforcement have yet to be hammered out.
+Nielson, the Texas solicitor general, struggled to answer a series of questions from Chief Judge Priscilla Richman about how various scenarios would play out.

+For instance, when Richman asked how the law would be applied to a person who entered the U.S. illegally through another border state before moving to Texas, Nielson replied, "I confess, your honor, I don't know."

-Additional reporting by Julian Aguilar of the Texas Newsroom. contributed to this story
+Additional reporting by NPR's Jasmine Garsd and Julian Aguilar of the Texas Newsroom. contributed to this story

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.